JS00001/http-interceptor/README.md

-# HTTP Interceptor
+# ⚡ HTTP Interceptor

 A modern HTTP traffic interceptor and modifier.
+Tired of using BurpSuite's outdated UI to modify requests?
+Me too!
+This project implements a UI that matches the experience of Chrome's DevTools, so you can feel right at home!

 ### View all traffic going in and out of your browser